Top 10 Benefits of Using SubmittalLink Instead of Excel for Construction Submittals

 How long does it take to set up?

 Most contractors are up and running within a day or two.
 The platform is designed to be intuitive, and you can import existing submittal data rather than starting from scratch.
+That fast implementation time is one of the reasons construction teams adopt it more easily than enterprise platforms with months-long onboarding.

 Do consultants and subcontractors need accounts?